Living and Coping with COPD

 Isolation: Perhaps you have stopped joining in social events.
 You may be avoiding your family and friends.
 It is okay to want time alone.
 But let your friends and family know you need this time.
 You don’t want to push them away completely.

 Anger: It is normal to be angry about a life-changing diagnosis.
 You may think it is unfair that you have this disease.
 You may think, “Why me?”
 You may be angry at yourself for smoking.
-You may be angry at your healthcare provider because there is no cure.
+You may be angry at your health care provider because there is no cure.
 You may be angry with your family.
-You may think they don’t understand what you are going through.
+You may think they do not understand what you are going through.
 It is okay to be angry.

 Ignoring your anger can make it come out in other ways.
 You may nag others or constantly point out their flaws.
 Try to find a way to vent your anger without hurting anyone else.
-Talk with a trusted friend or clergy.
+Talk with a trusted friend, clergy or counselor.
 Write about your feelings in a journal.